ArbitrumFoundation/docs/docs/how-tos/resubmit-dao-proposal.md

 ### Step 3: Conduct a temperature check with a Snapshot poll

-Before resubmitting the proposal to the DAO, you should conduct a temperature check with a Snapshot poll to gauge the community's interest in your proposal.
+Before resubmitting the proposal to the DAO, you should conduct another temperature check with a Snapshot poll to gauge the community's interest in your proposal.
 To create a poll on Snapshot:

 1. Navigate to [Snapshot](https://snapshot.org/#/).
 2. Connect your wallet.